 The Federal Computer Fraud and Abuse Act (CFAA) provides civil and criminal penalties for people who access computers without authorization.
 In the past, the CFAA sanctioned penalties only for those who accessed computers used by the government or financial institutions, or when the violation affected interstate commerce.
 Recent judicial decisions have broadened the scope of the law.
 Now, businesses and private parties that have suffered damages due to unauthorized computer use may seek legal recourse under the CFAA.

 If your company’s computers or systems have been compromised, it is important to consult with an attorney who is knowledgeable in CFAA cases.
-At Kaufman & Forman, P.C., we have been serving clients from Atlanta, throughout Georgia and nationwide for more than 30 years.
+Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq. have been serving clients from Atlanta, throughout Georgia and nationwide for more than 30 years.
 We are committed to protecting our clients’ rights and interests in intellectual property and technology-related law.

 Contact us today online or by telephone at 770-390-9200 to arrange a consultation with one of our knowledgeable Atlanta CFAA attorneys.